notesoft/firebird/doc/sql.extensions/README.cast.format.md

 | 'space' |
 | - |

-Patterns can be used without any dividers:
+Patterns can be used without any separators:
 ```
 SELECT CAST(CURRENT_TIMESTAMP AS VARCHAR(50) FORMAT 'YEARMMDD HH24MISS') FROM RDB$DATABASE;
 =========================